Flowpack/media-ui/Readme.md

 ## Contributing

-To start with development make sure you have `nvm` and `yarn` installed and run the following command in the packages folder:
+To start with development make sure you have `nvm` and `yarn` installed and run the following command in the package's folder:

 ```console
 yarn